 Cortana: Microsoft's voice controlled personal assistant made its Desktop debut in Windows 10.

-But there are free alternatives to Office, see above.
+So should consider upgrading to Office 2010 or 2016, but there are free alternatives to Office, see above.

 Windows updates: Updates will be installed automatically in future, users will not be able to turn off automatic updates.
 For internet security purpose this is a good thing because it means that security is always up to date, although there have been some reports of driver problems.